async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 ## Unstable APIs

-These APIs are unstable and might change or be removed in the next version of async profiler.
+These APIs are unstable and might change or be removed in the next version of async-profiler.

 ### Advanced Sampling